tidepool-org/uploader/docs/BootstrappingToUTC.md

 1. device set to the wrong month
 1. device set to the wrong year

 The bottom two of these changes (device set to wrong month or wrong year) are only reflected in the stored `conversionOffset` on each datum.
 In a perfect world, BtUTC would also only adjust the `conversionOffset` (but not the `timezoneOffset`) for the top two, but it is unfortunately impossible to distinguish a settings change +/- 12 hours because of the device being set to the wrong a.m. or p.m. from travel across 12 hours worth of timezones.
 Similarly for when a device is set to the wrong day.
 The only consequence of this is that the `timezoneOffset` stored on (a subset of) a user's data will not always line up correctly with the timezone(s) the user was actually in when the data was generated.
-We aren't trying to infer the timezone(s) of gata generation (which would not be an easy task, due to the lack of a 1:1 mapping between timezones and timezone offsets), so this is an acceptable consequence.
+We aren't trying to infer the timezone(s) of data generation (which would not be an easy task, due to the lack of a 1:1 mapping between timezones and timezone offsets), so this is an acceptable consequence.
 The only timezone information we store, in fact, is the timezone selected by the user at the time of upload reflecting the timezone of the most recent data on the device about to be uploaded.

 ### Usage

-Each device driver - even those for devices that do not allow retrieval of date & time settings changes - should integrate `TimezoneOffsetUtil` as the common way of generating the `time` and `timezoneOffset` fields on each datum.
+Each device driver - even those for devices that do not allow retrieval of date & time settings changes - should integrate `TimezoneOffsetUtil` as the common way of generating the `time`, `timezoneOffset`, and `conversionOffset` fields on each datum.
 For example:

 ```
 var TZOUtil = require('lib/TimezoneOffsetUtil');

 // where mostRecent is the UTC timestamp of the most recent datum
 // in the data and changes is an array of deviceEvent subType timeChange
-// objects partially built (i.e., without time and timezoneOffset)
+// objects partially built (i.e., without time, timezoneOffset, and conversionOffset)
 cfg.tzoUtil = new TZOUtil('US/Pacific', mostRecent, changes);

 // each datum should already have a jsDate, the JavaScript Date object